On December 10, 1988, Scott Johnson’s naked body was found at the base of Manly’s North Head. The talented mathematician was just 27 years old.

 For years after his body was found, authorities thought Scott’s death was the result of a suicide.

-Then, in 2017, state coroner Michael Barnes ruled that Scott was a victim of a gay hate attack, and that he was either pushed or fell to his death while trying to escape one or more attackers.
+It comes after a third inquest in 2017 led to then-state coroner Michael Barnes finding that Scott was a victim of a gay hate attack, and that he was either pushed or fell to his death while trying to escape one or more attackers.

 The State Coroner has found Scott Johnson died as a result of a gay hate crime.
 His body was found at the bottom of North Head in Manly in 1988.